 Arches National Park Quarter

-The designs emblematic of the selected site will be featured on the reverse of the coins.
-The obverse, or heads side, of each strike in the series will contain the same portrait of George Washington, the first President of the United States.
+The obverse or heads side of each strike in the series has the same portrait of George Washington, the first President of the United States.
 It was designed by John Flanagan.

-Before the Arches National Park Quarter is released in 2014, the Great Smoky Mountains National Park Quarter and the Shenandoah National Park Quarter will be issued by the Mint.
-Following the Arches quarter will be the Great Sand Dunes National Park Quarter and the Everglades National Park Quarter.
+Before the Arches National Park Quarter in 2014, the Great Smoky Mountains National Park Quarter and the Shenandoah National Park Quarter will have entered circulation.
+Following the Arches quarter are the Great Sand Dunes National Park Quarter and the Everglades National Park Quarter.

 Arches National Park information